Areas of Focus / Economic Resiliency

 - Small Business and Entrepreneur Resiliency.

-CHC’s Platform for Social Enterprise
+RC’s Platform for Social Enterprise

-Social Enterprise at CHC is an organizational mindset and framework that integrates business management and donative-based non-profit principles, models and mission aligned practices in such a manner that actions lead to intended and measurable monetary and non-monetary impacts that sustain and enhance the organization’s capacity, subsequent initiatives and relevant stakeholders.
+Social Enterprise at RC is an organizational mindset and framework that integrates business management and donative-based non-profit principles, models and mission aligned practices in such a manner that actions lead to intended and measurable monetary and non-monetary impacts that sustain and enhance the organization’s capacity, subsequent initiatives and relevant stakeholders.

 Social Enterprise Principles: